Ten Martyrs: Historical evaluation

 Ultimately, despite contemporary sources maintaining that ten great scholars had been martyred by the Romans, only six of the traditional martyrs seem to have been genuinely martyred.

 The identities of some of the lesser known martyrs are also inconsistently reported.
 In some sources, Jose ben Halafta, Rabbi Tarfon, or Elazar ben Ḥarsum are listed in place of Elazar ben Shamua, Simeon ben Azzai is listed in place of Hanina ben Hakinai, and Judah the Baker or Hanina Segan ha-Kohanim are listed in place of Judah ben Dama.

 Use in ritual

-The poem Eleh Ezkerah is best known as part of the Yom Kippur mussaf recital in the Eastern Ashkenazic ritual.
-This was made part of these services because of the impact losing so many pillars of Judaism would have to the masses.
+The poem Eleh Ezkerah is best known as part of the Yom Kippur mussaf recital in the Eastern Ashkenazic rite.
+This is done in remembrance of the impact of losing so many pillars of Judaism for the masses at that time.
 As such, it has become one of the 'highlights' of the day, marking a point when the congregation should reflect on their own lives and the sacrifices that were made for their sake.